 Professor Chun-Xia Zhao

-Professor Chun-Xia Zhao starts a Professor position in the School of Chemical Engineering and Advanced Materials at University of Adelaide in July 2021.
+rofessor Chun-Xia Zhao is a Professor and a NHMRC Leadership Fellow (2022-2026) in the School of Chemical Engineering and Advanced Materials at University of Adelaide, and a Honorary Professor at the Australian Institute for Bioengineering and Nanotechnology, The University of Queensland.
 She leads a research group focusing on bioinspired engineering, biomimetic nanomaterials and microfluidics for drug delivery and controlled release.
-Before joining UofA, She was a Group leader and an Australian Research Council (ARC) Future Fellow at Australian Institute for Bioengineering and Nanotechnology (AIBN), The University of Queensland (UQ).
+Before joining UofA in July 2021, She was a Group leader and an Australian Research Council (ARC) Future Fellow at Australian Institute for Bioengineering and Nanotechnology (AIBN), The University of Queensland (UQ).
 She joined AIBN, UQ in early 2008 as a Postdoctoral Fellow after obtained her PhD degree in Zhejiang University.

 In 2011, Prof. Zhao was awarded an ARC Discovery project along with the Australian Postdoctoral Fellow as the sole investigator.
 In 2014, she was awarded the prestigious Australian Research Council Future Fellow.
-Her research in bio-inspired nanotechnology and microfluidics has attracted more than $7 M research funding since 2011, including six Australian Research Council projects as the lead CI or sole CI, Node leader and Program Leader of ARC Centre of Excellence, two national prestigious fellowship (Australian Postdoctoral Fellowship and Australian Research Council Future Fellowship), and 13 UQ grants.
-She visited Harvard University as Fellow of the School of Engineering and Applied Science (2014).
+Her research in bio-inspired nanotechnology and microfluidics has attracted more than $10 M research funding since 2011, including six Australian Research Council projects as the lead CI or sole CI, Node leader and Program Leader of ARC Centre of Excellence, three national prestigious fellowship (Australian Postdoctoral Fellowship 2011-2014 and Australian Research Council Future Fellowship 2015-2020, and NHMRC Leadership Fellowship 2022-2026), and many UQ grants.
+In 2014, she worked with Prof. David Weitz (a pioneer in microfluidics) at Harvard University as Fellow of the School of Engineering and Applied Science.
 In 2016, her research excellence was recognised by the UQ Foundation Research Excellence Award.
 She has been appointed as member of the 2019 ARC College of Experts (2019-2021).

 Prof. Zhao has contributed substantial high quality scientific papers in international top refereed journals such as Science Advances, Nature Comm, Angewandte Chemie International Edition, ACS Nano, Chemical Communications, Advanced Healthcare Materials, and so on.
 She has been focusing on innovative research, and has been active in patent application to transfer her research into practical applications, as evidenced by her six patents.
 One of her patents was licensed to an international company.
 She has built extensive collaborations with scientists at top universities such as Harvard University, Brown University, etc. She serves as the Editor-in-Chief, Editorial Board member for several journals.